 Getting to Plitvice Lakes

 There are also buses from Zagreb and Split to Plitvice Lakes.
-Getting by car, though, is probably the best and most convenient way and will give you flexibility of your visit.
+Getting by car, though, is probably the best and most convenient way for visiting Plitvice Lakes and will give you flexibility with how to plan your time.

 When to Go

 Spring!!
 I am sure that the lakes are absolutely stunning throughout the entire year.
 I visited in the middle of May and absolutely loved it.
 The waterfalls and cascades run wildly, thanks to the high water levels of the lakes.

 Going in April or May also means avoiding the peak tourist season and the large crowds.
 An additional benefit is the ticket price, which during the offseason is 150 kuna (21 Euro).

 Click here for more information on the park and ticket prices.